 S/n issued for administrative purpose only – did not serve with the USAF.

-Royal Air Force marks worn.
-Painted in the colour scheme of the aircraft HRH Prince Philip flew during his advanced training.
-His Harvard at that time, bore the five stars denoting his rank of Marshal of the Royal Air Force.
+2005 – By September 2005, Markings Applied: KF729 – Royal Air Force marks worn.
+Painted in the colour scheme of the aircraft, HRH Prince Philip flew during his advanced training.
+His Harvard at that time bore the five stars denoting his rank of Marshal of the Royal Air Force.

-By 2013 Based at Duxford Airport, Duxford, Cambridgeshire/Cambs, England.
+2013 – Based at Duxford Airport, Duxford, Cambridgeshire/Cambs, England.

 DESIGNATED AS MM53795

-After production in January 1953 it was allocated the USAF serial number 51-17110 with its original airframe number of CCF4-292 and sent in a consignment of 69 to Belfast Northern Ireland where they were reassembled and later flown to Italy. when the Italian air force received there new aircraft they gave it there own serial number of MM53795.
-It was sent to the Italian air force to provide training for their new emerging Airforce and was probably based at Latina airbase near Rome where it’s sister aircraft now stands as a gate guardian.
+After production in January 1953, the USAF serial number 51-17110 with its original airframe number of CCF4-292 and sent in a consignment of 69 to Belfast, Northern Ireland, where they were reassembled and later flown to Italy.
+When the Italian air force received their new aircraft, they gave it their own serial number of MM53795.
+It was sent to the Italian air force to provide training for their new emerging Airforce and was probably based at Latina airbase near Rome, where its sister aircraft now stands as a gate guardian.

-Sometime during the 1970’s it finished it service with the Italian Airforce ending it service as a SCIV (Ia Scuola Centrale di Volo (Central school of flight instructors) and then its history become’s a bit sketchy.
-It appeared on the UK and on to the British register in December 1981 at Kemble where the photograph on the right was taken.
+During the 1970’s it finished its service with the Italian Airforce ending its service life as a SCIV (Ia Scuola Centrale di Volo (Central school of flight instructors).
+Its history becomes a bit sketchy.
+However, it appeared in the UK and on to the British register in December 1981 at Kemble, where the photograph on the right was taken.
 Thanks to Martin Pole for sourcing the Photograph and above information.

-Apparently at this time G-BJST was part of the Jeff Hawks collection that supplied aircraft to the film industry) and was painted to appear as a Japanese Zero in “Empire of the Sun” with some work carried out to the rear canopy to make it look more authentic.
-It’s masquerade as a Zero was a little more convincing involving surgery to the canopy area + wing mods etc. It was shrouded in transparent plastic; G-BJST when it was offered for sale in an auction at Luton.
+Apparently, at this time, G-BJST was part of the Jeff Hawks collection that supplied aircraft to the film industry) and was painted to appear as a Japanese Zero in “Empire of the Sun”, with some work carried out to the rear canopy to make it look more authentic.
+Its masquerade as a Zero was a little more convincing involving surgery to the canopy area + wing mods.
+It was shrouded in transparent plastic, G-BJST when offered for sale in an auction at Luton.
 You can see two of the Nord 3400s in the background.
 Ironically these also came originally from Ferte Alais.